 This subject guide provides an overview of what a systematic review is and how Learning and Research Librarians can help researchers at the University of Tasmania during a systematic review process.
 This guide focuses on systematic reviews in a Health Sciences setting.

-A systematic review attempts to collate all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
-It uses explicit, systematic methods that are selected with a view to minimizing bias, thus providing more reliable findings from which conclusions can be drawn and decisions made (Antman 1992, Oxman 1993).
+A systematic review aims to collate and summarise all existing research that fits pre-specified eligibility criteria in order to answer a specific research question.
+It uses a standardised methodology to ensure rigor and minimise bias.

-Systematic reviews are a team effort - at least two people are needed, preferably three or four.
+A systematic review is a team effort: at least two people are needed, preferably three or four.
 Important areas of expertise to cover are: content expert, systematic review methods expert, statistician, librarian, reference management.

 Adapted from Cochrane Canada 2011, Session three: A 'snapshot' of the steps of conducting a Cochrane Review (part 1).